markg85/openpubsubnetwork/README.md

 # Security/encryption
 None.
 There just is none.
 If you publish something on a channel, anyone listening on that channel can see what you published.
+It's meant as a library to make IPFS PubSub possible in the browser, a pass-through hatch of sorts.

 If you want to have it secure, you need to add your own layer of encryption on top of it.